dboddie-canonical-work/disgorged-docs/debug-snaps-with-snap-try.md

 created 0 device
 ```

 The files associated with the snap can now be found in the `squashfs-root’ directory.
-You can use [snap try](#heading--snaptry) to install this unpacked snap.
+You can use [snap try](#debug-snaps-with-snap-try-heading--snaptry) to install this unpacked snap.

-<h2 id='heading--snaptry'>Using snap try</h2>
+<h2 id='debug-snaps-with-snap-try-heading--snaptry'>Using snap try</h2>

 Running `snap try <directory>` installs an unpacked snap using a bind mount.